inet-framework/inet-showcases/docs/visualizer/styling/index.md

 simulation can be confusing.
 By displacing annotations, you can make the simulation more understandable.

-The following example shows how to displace annotations around network nodes.
+The following example shows how to displace annotations around network node.
 A simulation is created for this example, it can be run by selecting the `Annotation` configuration from the ini file.